Why the Raptors should — or shouldn't — trade for Damian Lillard

 “The [Toronto] Raptors are one of, if not the most viable threats to land Lillard outside of the Heat,” Fischer wrote.

+NBA insider Marc Stein also stated several teams around the league believe the Raptors' interest is genuine.

-That comes as a bit of a surprise considering some recent reporting from The Athletic’s Shams Charania indicating Lillard wouldn’t report if a team like Toronto were to trade for him, but this is the NBA, and strange things do happen.
+The reports come as a bit of a surprise considering The Athletic’s Shams Charania recently suggested Lillard wouldn’t report if a team like Toronto were to trade for him, but this is the NBA, and strange things do happen.

 In his report, Fischer outlined a three-team deal between the Blazers, Raptors and Phoenix Suns that would see the Suns send Deandre Ayton to Portland, with Phoenix landing Blazers big man Jusuf Nurkic and the Raptors acquiring Lillard, while also shipping OG Anunoby to the Blazers.